mkadirtan/feed-toolbelt/README.md

 ## Renaming

 If I can't find useful commands to include in this tool, I can rename the tool to `feed-finder`.

-# Anti Plan - What not to do

-These are some features that will not be implemented in this tool, because they are either out of scope or not preferred for simplicity.

-## Custom Headers

-Do not accept custom headers from the user, it is not the responsibility of this program.
-If required, user can use curl or other tools to specialize the request.

-## Parsed Feed Output

-Do not output the parsed feed data.
-This is out of scope.

-## Do not visit links outside the specified domain

-An arbitrary rule, sometimes you need to draw boundaries.
-I have no good argument for or against.